nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/CLI_BASICS.md

 Since all of the work you will be doing at NSS will be contained in the `~/workspace` directory, you need to create a `martins-aquarium` subdirectory.

+> If you don't have a workspace directory yet, go to your terminal, type `cd` and press enter to get to your home directory.
+Then `mkdir workspace`.
+Then you can `cd workspace`.

 ```sh
 {home directory}
     +-- workspace